-Contrast this with the typical mutual fund user experience.
-Place an order, hopefully before the cut-off time to get that day’s NAV, wait two days for units to reflect in your demat or the folio on the AMC’s website.
+The typical mutual fund buyer experience: Place an order, hopefully before the cut-off time to get that day’s NAV, wait two days for units to reflect in your demat or the folio on the AMC’s website.
 Repeat the process when exiting.
 To track performance, most investors rely on a monthly email, with a password-protected pdf to track how NAV has progressed.

 For digital natives, comparing the smallcase user experience to mutual funds can seem like the difference between streaming a netflix show on-demand versus waiting for dvds to arrive by snail mail.
 For those born after 2000, this was the original netflix business model.

 Combine a user-friendly interface with some smart marketing, and the dominant narrative, for a lot of first-time investors is that smallcases are better than mutual funds.

 And they are, in a number of ways.
 Just not necessarily in every way, or for everyone.

 Whether you are evaluating subscribing to a smallcase or believe you have found the best smallcase to invest in, here are five things new investors should definitely consider.

 Returns matter, net of costs.
 The biggest cost component in smallcases, is the subscription fee.
 Usually a fixed fee payable monthly, quarterly, semi-annually, or annually.

 This fee is the absolute amount by which your portfolio needs to appreciate for you to recover your costs before you see any gains.

 For example, if you pay ₹ 15,000 to access a smallcase, and invest the minimum ₹50,000, the portfolio needs to deliver 30% return to just recover your cost!